I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Yeah, well, you can tell them later.
 Right now, we have to get this show on the road," Shego declared.
 Really, she wanted to move Jennifer along before the older female started talking.
 The last thing she wanted was for Kim and Bonnie to know how she was in high school.

-Jennifer laughed, knowing that she was being dismissed.
-She did promise Kim and Bonnie stories for later on.
-She also made it a point to give Shego a "we have to talk" look; she was curious how Shego managed to get two girlfriends.
+Jennifer laughed, knowing she was dismissed.
+She promised Kim and Bonnie stories for later on.
+She also made it a point to give Shego a "we have to talk" look.
+She was curious how Shego managed to get two girlfriends.
 She was all right with it, but she had to hear how two people could possibly put up with her dear friend's quirks.